Share on: Share on X fb in

 • I will keep on Polar Flow archive only the one recorded inside the external heart rate monitor (Polar H10 or Verity Sense)

-Polar Verity Sense optical sensor wore under the swim cup:
+Polar Verity Sense optical sensor wore under the swim cap:

 A friend gave me this chart to show me that Verity Sense works well also under the swim cap with the internal logging.
 Obviously, this doesn’t solve the issue of lower maximum bpm during short sprint (100 meter, 50 meter and 25 meter).